-As of December 31, 2019, we also operated 28 bingo halls in Mexico.
+As of December 31, 2020, we also operated 28 bingo halls in Mexico.
 In contrast to the Spanish bingo hall business, our Mexican bingo hall operations have a broad entertainment offer, including casino-style slot machines, and gaming tables.
 As is the case with some of our other businesses, our Mexican bingo hall business has been impacted by changes in regulation and the regulatory environment.
 These changes include changes in the type of gaming machines permitted to be installed in bingo halls and the degree of robustness of the enforcement of laws and regulations.
 The performance of our Mexican business has improved as the regulatory environment has stabilized in recent years with the codification of Mexican gaming laws and regulations.
-In 2018, we acquired a bingo hall in Guadalajara (Mexico), which operated 584 slot machines and 25 tables as of December 31, 2019, for a total cash consideration of €16 million.
-In 2019, we acquired seven additional bingo halls in Mexico, increasing our total number of bingo halls operated in Mexico as of December 31, 2019, compared to December 31, 2018, from 21 to 28.
+In 2018, we acquired a bingo hall in Guadalajara (Mexico), which operated 554 slot machines and 20 tables as of December 31, 2020, for a total cash consideration of €16 million.
+In 2019, we acquired seven additional bingo halls in Mexico.